18F/tts-buy-development-desgin-research-bpa/Blanket Purchase Agreement.md

 <span class="underline">Submittal Requirements</span>

 Quoters must submit a three (3) page narrative.
-Each page shall be no more than three (3) standard pages (8 ½ X 11 with 1” margins and at least a 10pt Font), describing their approach and methods of staffing this BPA (anything over 3 pages will not be considered).
+Each page must be standard pages (8 ½ X 11 with 1” margins and at least a 11pt Font), describing their approach and methods of staffing this BPA (anything over 3 pages will not be considered).

 Based on responses, quoters will be evaluated based on how confident the